PostHog is structured for speed, autonomy and innovation.

 How it works

-- The overall goal is for a Small Team to be as close to its own startup as possible, with only a handful of centralized processes
+- The overall goal is for a Small Team is to own an area of the product/company and be as close to its own startup as possible, with only a handful of centralized processes

-- A Small Team should never be more than six people
+- A Small Team should strictly be between 2-6 people

-- A Small Team has an Accountable Person responsible for its performance - whoever is most appropriate depending on what the team is working on.
-This does not mean the most senior person on the team.
+- A Small Team has a Team Lead responsible for its performance - whoever is most appropriate depending on what the team is working on.
+This does not mean the most experienced person on the team.

-- A Small Team must have (1) a customer (internal or external), (2) a mission and (3) metrics
+- A Small Team must have a customer (internal or external)

 - There may be certain functions where at our current stage we don't need a Small Team yet.